jyukutyo/graal/docs/reference-manual/languages/llvm/native-execution.md

   * masked vector intrinsics: `llvm.masked.*`;
   * bit manipulation intrinsics: `llvm.bitreverse`, `llvm.fshl`, `llvm.fshr`.

-### Limitations and Differences to Managed Execution on Top of GraalVM EE
+### Limitations and Differences to Managed Execution on Top of GraalVM Enterprise

 A managed execution for LLVM intermediate representation code is GraalVM Enterprise Edition feature  and can be enabled with `--llvm.managed` command